lgjlife/Java-Study/spring.md

 To obtain an Observable representation of the HystrixObservableCommand, use one of the following two methods:

-observe() — returns a “hot” Observable that subscribes to the underlying Observable immediately, though because it is filtered through a ReplaySubject you are not in danger of losing any items that it emits before you have a chance to subscribe to the resulting Observable toObservable() — returns a “cold” Observable that won’t subscribe to the underlying Observable until you subscribe to the resulting Observable
+observe() — returns a “hot" Observable that subscribes to the underlying Observable immediately, though because it is filtered through a ReplaySubject you are not in danger of losing any items that it emits before you have a chance to subscribe to the resulting Observable toObservable() — returns a “cold" Observable that won’t subscribe to the underlying Observable until you subscribe to the resulting Observable
 ##### 9.5.3.5.6.
 Fallback
 <a href="#menu" >目录</a>